 According to Seamus Farrell, Engineering Manager at Athlone Extrusions, ‘Premium Power has the high level of expertise and analytical skills required to deliver this critical engineering solution for our plant’.

 MSD Avondale , a world leading pharmaceutical company, had a requirement for a multifunctional SCADA system that could deal with their complex electrical network which has grown over a 40yr period and, track energy usage within their facility at Rathdrum, County Wicklow.

-“This system (provided by Premium Power) is of great benefit in running the plant.
+“This system (provided by Premium Power) is of great benefit running the plant.
 It allows system efficiency to be monitored and enhanced.
 Energy saving goals can be set and the resulting savings monitored and quantified.
 Load capabilities for system extensions.
-It enhances the reliability of mission critical systems and process within the plant by predictive analysis using advance power monitoring features”.
+It enhances the reliability of mission critical systems and processes within the plant by predictive analysis using advanced power monitoring features”.